Asset Division Putting Clients First. Always.

 What is Separate Property?

-The separate property that you own could be miscategorized as community property and then given to your spouse or divided.
+Your separate property could be miscategorized as community property and then given to your spouse or divided.
 You understandably won’t want that happening.
-Not only would that technically be wrong to do, but it might leave you feeling cheated when the divorce ends, which will make rebuilding a relationship with your spouse more difficult.
+Not only would that technically be wrong, but it might leave you feeling cheated when the divorce ends, making rebuilding a relationship with your spouse more difficult.

 To prove that separate property should remain separate, we can consider: